New Zealand vs England: Jacob Bethell, tipped to be next Harry Brook, earns Test call-up despite modest stats

 Keaton Jennings, Haseeb Hameed, Alex Davies and James Vince, to name but four, were overlooked when England needed batting cover for the tour of New Zealand following Jamie Smith's decision to skip the trip for the birth of his first child.

-Ollie Pope will take the gloves, with Bethell coming in at three to get a chance to prove his first-class numbers are no indication of his skill.
-As going by those, this is a rogue selection, even for England.
+Ollie Pope will take the gloves, with Bethell batting at No 3 and getting the chance to prove his first-class numbers are no indication of his skill.
+As going by those this is a rogue selection, even by England's standards.

 While they have plumped for bowlers with little or limited first-class experience - Josh Hull and Shoaib Bashir being the prime examples - the batters selected have had a weight of red-ball runs behind them, in addition to the attacking verve Bazball adores.